Kotori216/fp-group-project/README.md

 Hope you've enjoyed using the app!
 ```

-Note: If the user enter an invalid name they want to search, the application will give some error information.
-For example, after entering a park name `kkk` that is not listed in the database, the application will print `Could't find events for the given park name`.
+Note: If the user enters an invalid name they want to search, the application will give some error information.
+For example, after entering a park name `kkk` that is not listed in the database, the application will print `Couldn't find events for the given park name`.

 ## Details of the web source we are using